 "Hawk, you know that I love you and all, but couldn't you…you know…hit me with something lighter and less threatening than a frying pan?"

-"Yeah, well, Floyd's got the camp in an uproar and is having arrested people left and right," B.J. replied sarcastically, taking the ice pack off of his head gently.
+"Yeah, well, Floyd's got the camp in an uproar and is having arrested people left and right it seems," BJ replied sarcastically, taking the ice pack off of his head gently.
 "The last I heard, Rizzo had been accused, as well as me, Kellye and Chuckles here.
 Father Mulcahy was next, after he got back from the orphanage."

 "I concede your point, Hunnicutt, but we have yet to tell Pierce what this majestic dog has been doing to what was left of the sanity of the camp, as if there was any to begin with."
 Charles stood in one corner, his arms crossed in an impatient stance.
-"After all, you didn't get to the part where Floyd arrested you and Kellye in surgery and demanded that we be arraigned in a tent, like common criminals."
+"After all, you didn't get to the part where Floyd arrested you and Kellye in surgery, allowing a patient to die from the contamination, and demanded that we be arraigned in a tent, like common criminals."

-"Gee, Charles, I'd never known that you could be so Communist," Hawkeye commented acidly, annoyed as he recalled his bunkmate's almost snobbish manners.
+"Gee, Charles, I'd never known that you could be so Communist," Hawkeye commented acidly as BJ mused away, annoyed as he recalled his bunkmate's almost snobbish manners.

 "Captain Pierce, they've right," Kellye added before the Swampmen could start arguing amongst themselves again.
-"Major Floyd has been keeping Colonel Potter locked up in his office most of the time.
-The wounded have been transferred out.
-Nobody's been in or out except for us, as far as I know."
+"Major Floyd has been keeping Colonel Potter locked up in his office most of the time, pretending that he can come and go as he pleases.
+The wounded have been transferred out, as far as we know.
+Nobody's been in or out except for us, and again, that's as far as we know."

 "Yeah, well, I have Klinger to thank for ours," Hawkeye said with some warmth.
 "Without his bloomers, I don't think we would have been able to scale the stockade walls and get out."